Bowers Gifford

-Bowers Gifford is a village within the district of Basildon, in Essex, England.
+Bowers Gifford is a village in the civil parish of Bowers Gifford and North Benfleet, located in the Borough of Basildon within the county of Essex, England.
 It is located to the east of Pitsea and to the west of South Benfleet.
-Bowers Gifford was formerly a civil parish, however it is now part of the civil parish of Bowers Gifford and North Benfleet.

 Toponymy

 The place-name 'Bowers Gifford' is first attested in the Domesday Book of 1086, where it appears as Bura, meaning 'cottages', from the Old English bur, in modern English bower.
 The 'Gifford' element relates to its lords of the manor.